jetbrains-academy/gateway-to-pandas/Pandas/First Steps for Data Preparation/Create a Series/task.md

 There are several ways you can create a Series.

-* First, you can create a Series from a regular Python list, 1D `numpy.ndarray` or other iterable object using the constructor `pandas.Series()`.
+* First, you can create a Series from a regular Python list, 1D `numpy.ndarray`, or other iterable object using the constructor `pandas.Series()`.
 The type of the resulting array will be deduced from the type of the elements in the source sequences.

       import pandas as pd